-AS WE START this final Advent week, let's look at John 15:1-8.
-These verses hold the secret to living the Christian life.
+THE FIRST 8 VERSES of John 15 hold the secret to living the Christian life.
 They are a great reminder of how Jesus intends for us to relate to him.

 Jesus' statement sets the scene: "I am the true vine" (John 15:1 ESV).
 He is the source of life.
 He's not just any vine.
 He's the true vine.